Sigmmma/mek/READMES/refinery_readme.txt

         will be in little-endian and other meta-specific details will not have been tweaked, so don't expect to be able to properly import ANY exported block into a tag.
     * Allows extraction by tag class as well as by folder or individual tags.

+Here are all the known bugs that I can think of right now(I plan to fix them):
+    * Tag explorers might not be sorted if you edit them(if you rename an entire folder and it disappears from the tree, it will be added to the bottom instead of alphabetically)

 So now that you've read all that, here's a few tips on using Refinery: